Connection to Input-Output Model

 Energy Service Demand Feedbacks

-In addition to producing outputs on policy package impacts on jobs, GDP, and employee compensation, the I/O model also calculates the indirect change in output (value added) produced by different ISIC codes.
-Just like changes in output directly caused by the policy package, indirect changes output are also associated with changes in energy use and emissions.
-In order to capture the energy use and emissions effects, we need to feed the indirect activity back into the main demand sectors of the EPS (Transportation, Buildings, and Industry), to affect the demand for energy-using services and industrial products.
+In addition to producing outputs on policy package impacts on jobs, GDP, and employee compensation, the I/O model also calculates the indirect and induced changes in output (value added) produced by different ISIC codes.
+Just like changes in output directly caused by the policy package, indirect and induced changes in output are also associated with changes in energy use and emissions.
+In order to capture the energy use and emissions effects, we need to feed the indirect and induced activity back into the main demand sectors of the EPS (Transportation, Buildings, and Industry), to affect the demand for energy-using services and industrial products.
 Therefore, in this sheet, we calculate multipliers to be used within those sectors.
 As the I/O model operates in terms of ISIC codes, the multipliers must be for each ISIC code, and we map these onto specific energy-using services or industries in the other sectors of the EPS.

 We add the calculated, indirect change in value added to BAU GDP by ISIC code to find a special version of the policy case GDP by ISIC code that reflects only indirect impacts of the policy package, not direct nor induced effects.
 It also excludes the effects of passthrough costs, as noted above.